I am an artist from Buenos Aires living in England, UK. My latest series ‘Space Dive’ is permanently on display in Chester.

 My approach to art

 Nowadays, I use many different techniques and take different paths to develop a piece of art.
 I rely a lot in photography, I do this every time I go out.
 I find inspiration in the most remote places because my brain never stops thinking of ways to link objects and telling a story.
 I also do my own photographic set ups in order to get a particular mood or environment.
+All photographs used in my art are my own except for a few archival images of ancient fishes.

 I paint and draw every time I feel like it and when I don’t feel like it I push myself to try and bring any idea to life because I never know when the most simple idea might become something great.
 I also find joy in 'free writing':